Does Local Religiosity Affect Organizational Risk-Taking? Evidence from the Hedge Fund Industry

 56 Pages Posted: 5 Sep 2015 Last revised: 2 Jul 2021

-Using hedge fund returns and county-level religiosity data during 1996-2013, we examine the effects of local religious beliefs on hedge fund risk-taking behaviors.
-We find that local religiosity is significantly negatively related to both total and idiosyncratic volatilities of hedge funds, even after controlling for endogeneity using managers’ college-location religiosity.
-Further analyses show that funds located in counties with higher religiosity ratios tend to hold less risky stocks and diversify their stock portfolios across industries, thus contributing to lower risk-taking of these funds.
-Overall, our evidence suggests that local religiosity may motivate hedge fund managers to reduce excessive idiosyncratic risk.
+We examine the impact of local religious beliefs on organizational risk-taking behaviors using hedge funds as a new and unique setting.
+We find robust evidence that local religiosity is significantly negatively related to both total and idiosyncratic volatilities of hedge funds during 1996-2013.
+This relation is primarily driven by semi-directional funds, reversed for directional funds, and nonexistent for non-directional funds.
+Consistent with the local preference channel, the impact of local religiosity on risk-taking is only pronounced among funds for which local managers and investors are economically more important, namely young and small funds.
+Further, hedge funds located in more religious counties tend to hold less risky stocks and diversify their stock portfolios across industries, thus contributing to lower hedge fund risk-taking.
+Overall, our evidence suggests that local culture, in particular religiosity, may motivate hedge fund managers to reduce risk.

 JEL Classification: G11, G23